bootdotdev/blog/content/misc/best-coding-challenges.md

 Other companies like Amazon don’t hold open coding challenges like Google does, but it’s an integral part of their interview process, enough so that platforms like StrataScratch have compiled a [list](https://www.stratascratch.com/blog/amazon-data-scientist-interview-questions?via=qvault) of example questions that serve as an Amazon coding challenge.

 J.P.
 Morgan’s coding challenge is [called](https://careers.jpmorgan.com/us/en/students/programs/code-for-good?search=&tags=location__Americas__UnitedStatesofAmerica) the Code for Good hackathon event, but it’s a holistic event.
-You go in-person to “work alongside our technology experts in teams to solve real-world problems for nonprofits,” according to their website.
+You go in-person to "work alongside our technology experts in teams to solve real-world problems for nonprofits," according to their website.
 It’s definitely a coding challenge, but not one for the casual coder.

 {{< cta2 >}}